Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Numerical methods

 Finally, for each source we therefore have $\bm{\beta}$, $\bm{\theta}$, $\mathcal{A}$ (computed when $\bm{\theta}$ is known) using either the infinitesimal (with or without the Born approximation) or finite-beam method, as well as various redshifts containing local and integrated terms, depending on the contributions we are interested in.
 These read

-where $z_0$ is the FLRW redshift, and $z_1$ to $z_4$ contain the added contribution of the gravitational potential, Doppler effect, Transverse Doppler effect and ISW.
+where $z_0$ is the FLRW redshift, and $z_1$ to $z_4$ contain the added contribution of the gravitational potential, Doppler effect, Transverse Doppler effect, and ISW.
 The scale factor today is given by $a_0$, the subscripts `$o$' and `$s$' refer to evaluations at the observer and at the source respectively, and $g_{\mu\nu}k^{\mu}u^{\nu} = -ak^0 \left[ 1 + \Phi/c^2 + \bm{v}\cdot\bm{n}/c + \frac{1}{2}|\bm{v}|^2/c^2 \right]$.
-Note that $z_4$ and $z_5$ contain all the terms at first order in metric perturbations (plus the Transverse Doppler term which is second order).
-This redshift decomposition is particularly interesting to study these effects either in isolation or in combination (see also \citealt{breton2019imprints} for an analysis of these effects on the dipole of the correlation function).
+In practice, $z_5$ is the true observed redshift (at first order in metric perturbations), while the redshift decomposition from $z_0$ to $z_4$ is particularly interesting to study these effects either in isolation or in combination (see also \citealt{breton2019imprints} for an analysis of these effects on the dipole of the correlation function).
+For example, by combining $z_0$, $z_1$, and $z_2$ we can infer a measure of redshift that is only perturbed by peculiar velocities, which is the usual framework for RSD studies.